Call To Schedule A Free Consultation

 An injured patient needs copies of medical records that show a specific treatment was administered under the care of the negligent physician.
 Otherwise, the physician could claim that the doctor-patient relationship ended before the negligence occurred.

-Things that must be considered include:
+Things that must be considered for this include:

 • The physician’s medical specialty;